 Updated 9/15/13: The legal challenge which had put garden access on hold has been remanded to the NYS Dept of Housing and Community Renewal for further decision.

-NYU will work with the NYC Department of Parks and Recreation and NYC Department of Transporation to improve the planting areas on Bleecker Street between Mercer and LaGuardia.
+NYU will work with the NYC Department of Parks and Recreation and NYC Department of Transportation to improve the planting areas on Bleecker Street between Mercer and LaGuardia.
 Improvements include new infill planting to add seasonal interest and variety to the understory, sidewalk re-paving, new fencing on the planting bed perimeter, and tree pruning and fertilizing.

 Updated 11/16/15: Project details for the open space enhancement projects have been set.
-Click here for details about the Bleecker Street Landscape project.

 Updated 10/20/15: The Public Design Commission approved the design of the Bleecker Street Landscape on October 5, 2015.
 See PDC presentation given by the Department of Transportation here.
 The project is currently in pre construction planning and permitting and is expected to commence in the next 6 - 8 weeks.